No. 12 FSU beats No. 16 Virginia Tech 65-63 in OT at ACCs

-CHARLOTTE, N.C. — Terance Mann hit a wild off-balance runner with 1.8 seconds left in overtime to help No. 12 Florida State beat No. 16 Virginia Tech 65-63 on Thursday in the Atlantic Coast Conference Tournament quarterfinals.
+Mann’s shot with 1.8 seconds left helped the No. 12 Seminoles edge No. 16 Virginia Tech 65-63 on Thursday in the Atlantic Coast Conference Tournament quarterfinals, keeping the Seminoles’ hot hand with the wildest-looking — yet nonetheless effective — of shots.

-Mann’s shot from the right side rattled around the rim before dropping through the net to break a tie for the fourth-seeded Seminoles (26-6).
-The fifth-seeded Hokies (24-8) had a final chance, but Nickeil Alexander-Walker missed a long desperation 3-pointer at the horn.
+Mann’s shot broke a 63-all tie for the fourth-seeded Seminoles (26-6), who secured the win when Nickeil Alexander-Walker missed a long 3-pointer at the horn on a desperation inbounds play from the far end.

+Mann had the biggest shot of the game, but the Seminoles had two other big ones to secure this one in a testament to their balance.
+That included freshman Devin Vassell hitting a contested 3-pointer with 4.5 seconds left in regulation to force overtime.

+“That’s just how our team is,” said Mann, who had 10 points and nine rebounds.
+“Whoever feels comfortable with the position they’re in, they’re going to do it.
+And we all have full faith in here in everybody to do so.”

+It finally came down to Alexander-Walker missing a contested shot in the paint with about 10 seconds left in overtime.
+The Seminoles didn’t call timeout, opting instead to push the ball back the other way.

+“I was going to live and die with whatever happened as a result of that,” FSU coach Leonard Hamilton said.

-Alexander-Walker finished with 21 points for the Hokies, including a 3 that bounced up off the front rim and dropped through the net for a 63-60 lead with 1:40 left in OT.
+Alexander-Walker finished with 21 points for the Hokies (24-8), including a 3 that bounced up off the front rim and dropped through the net for a 63-60 lead with 1:40 left in OT.

-It marked the second straight week that Florida State beat Virginia Tech in overtime.
+The lead didn’t hold up in the second overtime matchup between the teams in the past 10 days — both won by FSU.

+“He made a great drive, I just tried not to foul,” Virginia Tech’s Ahmed Hill said of Mann’s shot.
+“He made a beautiful floater and it happened to go in.”

 BIG PICTURE

 Virginia Tech: The Hokies have been grinding through games without injured point guard Justin Robinson (foot) since late January.
 The Hokies fought their way to win six wins in their final 10 regular-season games, then beat Miami in Wednesday’s second round to advance.
-They just couldn’t protect that final lead, with FSU’s Phil Cofer hitting a tying 3 then Alexander-Walker missing a contested drive with about 10 seconds left to set up Mann’s basket going the other way.
+They just couldn’t protect that final lead, with FSU’s Phil Cofer hitting the tying 3 at the 1:15 mark of OT to set the stage for Mann’s winner.

 Florida State: The Seminoles arrived in Charlotte as one of the hottest teams in the country, winning 12 of 13 games to secure a double-round bye into the quarterfinals.
-They found a wild way to add to that streak, with Vassell, Cofer and Mann knocking down huge shots to earn the win.
+They found a wild way to add to that streak.

 UP NEXT